SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/join.md

 ===

 The population data is at the coarser scale, so the lead concentration ought to be averaged within a census tract.
-Once each lead measurement is joined to "TRACT", the spatial data can be dropped using `st_drop_geometry()`.
+Once each lead measurement is joined to `TRACT`, the spatial data can be dropped using `st_drop_geometry()`.